zachmerrill/roblox-powerball/README.md

 A Roblox game where two competing players must score coloured balls in the the centre bins while avoiding opposing defenders.
 ## Project Layout
  - *default.project.json*: the Rojo project config file
- - *build*: the latest version of the Roblox Studio project
+ - *World.rbxmx*: The Roblox world file
  - *src*: Lua scripts
 ## Building
-The game is a [Roblox Studio](https://www.roblox.com/create) project.
-The latest build (```build/game.rbxlx```) can be opened and edited using Roblox Studio without any other tools.
+The game is a [Roblox Studio](https://www.roblox.com/create) project scripted with the [Rojo](https://rojo.space/) extension for better project management.

-Lua scripting should be done using [Visual Studio Code](https://code.visualstudio.com/) with the [Rojo](https://rojo.space/) extension.
+In Visual Studio Code with the Rojo extension, the project can be built by running `CTRL` + `SHIFT` + `P` and entering the command `Rojo: Build place/model file`